ant0ine/go-json-rest/README.md

 #### Status Auth

-Demo how to setup the /.status endpoint protected with basic authentication

 Demonstrate how to setup a /.status endpoint protected with basic authentication.

 This is a good use case of middleware applied to only one API endpoint.